 Arkema and water management

-One of Arkema's R & D priorities is to develop efficient and cost-effective water filtration processes to meet the growing demand for drinking water.
+One of Arkema's R & D priorities is to develop efficient and cost-effective water filtration processes to meet the growing demand for drinking water and to help respond to UN's sustainable developement goals (SGD 6) "Ensure availability and sustainable management of water and sanitation for all".

 Access to drinking water: a global issue